CPA vs. CMA: Is CPA or CMA a Better Accounting Certification?

 The CMA pass rate tends to vary from one region to another but the average pass percentage is around 40% on part I and 50% on part II.

 30 hours of certified professional education in a year is mandatory.
 Two of these hours have to be in ethics.
 Both online and on-site options are offered to fulfill your CMA CPE.
+However, we do recommend Becker CPE when it comes time to fulfill your yearly hours.

 In addition to the cost of IMA membership, the standard fee for the entrance and examination is about $1,330.
 Total CMA exam fees are higher though because you must purchase a CMA review course to pass the CMA exam.